eclipse-iceoryx/iceoryx/doc/design/logging.md

 The logging should also be performant and not allocate memory.
 Ideally it should be possible to disable it at compile time and let the compiler optimize it away.

-It shall also be possible to alter the behavior of the logging via environment variables, e.g. the log level.
+It should also be possible to alter the behavior of the logging via environment variables, e.g. the log level.

 ## Terminology